 The rail-trail winds down in Hart, but your adventure could be just heating up: Hart is the gateway to the beautiful beaches and giant sand dunes of Silver Lake and Lake Michigan.

-To book a room, please fill out the “Make a Reservation” form on the right side of this page.
+To book a room, please fill out the reservation form above.
 For directions or questions, please feel free to contact us!